AMERICAN RESCUE PLAN (ARP) ACT GRANTS

 - This amount may differ from your actual ARP Act Grant award, we will process your application accordingly, up to the total amount of your actual grant award.

-- Institutions may not use ARP Act Grant funds to satisfy a student’s outstanding account balance unless the college has obtained the student’s written or electronic consent (via the grant application).
+- Institutions may not use ARP Act Grant funds (student portion) to satisfy a student’s outstanding account balance unless the college has obtained the student’s written or electronic consent (via the grant application).

 - If you have consented to applying any portion of the grant to your student account but do not currently have a balance due, your ARP Act Grant award will be mailed to you in its entirety.